Kfoster14/Adventure_Travel_Terminal_App/README.md

 The user will be able to use and interact with the travel app as described below.
 The user can:
-1. Click on the app, which will produce a welcome message "Welcome to Adventure Travel!" and a prompt for the user to click on the main menu.
+1. Click on the app, which will produce a welcome message "Welcome to Queensland Travel Store!" and a prompt for the user to click on the main menu.
 2. Select from one of the following main menu options:
-    - List of adventure activities in Sydney
+    - View list of adventure activities
     - Book your adventure
     - Cancel your booking

-3. View a list of adventure activities available in Sydney.
+3. View a list of adventure activities available in various localities of Queensland.
 4. Select a city, an adventure activity in the selected city and an available date, followed by the message prompt "Would you like to book this adventure?"
 5. Select from the options "Yes, I want to book this adventure" or "No, take me back to the list of activities".
     - If the selected option is "Yes", they will be prompted by the message "Please register your details."